LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/enhance-mobile-app-messaging.md

 * Keep consumers informed at all times with a longer response time calculated for offline hours.
 * Display read notifications, message timestamps and ‘agent is typing’ status to ensure consumers are always aware of agent activity during a conversation

-## Using rich messaging
+## Using Rich Conversations

-[Rich messaging](messaging-channels-rich-messaging-rich-messaging-overview.html) will open more uses cases to serve over messaging, save time and offer a much stronger customer experience.
+[Rich Conversations](messaging-channels-rich-messaging-rich-messaging-overview.html) will open more uses cases to serve over messaging, save time and offer a much stronger customer experience.

 ![](/img/mobile-app-messaging-capabilities-1.gif)